ShaggyDog18/SignalGeneratorSD/README.md

 - `#define USE_PHASE` - use Phase instead of the FREQ register; never used nor tested :-) Sorry, no guarantee it works...
 - `#define LCD_I2C_ADDRESS 0x3f` - may need to change I2C address of the display module.
 - `#define EEPROM_ADDRESS_SHIFT` - start address in EEPROM to store settings; if EEPROM resource is vanished and you start getting `"EEPROM CRC Error"` at launch, change the settings block start address shifting it to the other unused EEPROM area.
 The entire settings block takes 14 bytes only.
+- `#define ENABLE_WATCHDOG` - use WatchDog timer to prevent firmware from hanging out.

 ## Improved Navigation:

+- default Operation Screen:
-- Single button click at the default operation screen -> go to SETTING_MODE.
+  - Single button click -> go to SETTING_MODE.
+  - Double click -> save settings to EEPROM (in case EEPROM is enabled).
+Display backlight will blink 2 times to confirm the operation.
 - Input frequency value:
   - Single click -> jump to the left to more significant number.
   - Double click -> jump to the right to less significant number.
   - Encoder rotation -> change value of the current digit (underlined by a cursor) of the frequency value.
   - Fast encoder rotation -> change value of more significant digit rather than the current digit position (if `NEW_WAY_INPUT_FREQ` is defined).
   - **NEW** "running" frequency  ->  the value of frequency  is applied "on the fly" with a small 0.5 sec delay; keep adjusting the frequency by encoder and the set value is applied in 0.5 sec after your've stopped rotating encoder, so the input is completet.
 - Encoder rotation any direction -> switch from one input parameter to another in a loop; a current input parament is highlighted by underline cursor.
 - Single click at active input parameter -> change parameter's value.
 The new value is immediately applied.
-- Long button press anywhere in settings mode -> save and apply the current value of a parameter and jump to operation screen (blinking cursor at the "f=" letter).
+- Long button press anywhere in settings mode -> save and apply the current value of a parameter and jump to Operation Screen (blinking cursor at the "f=" letter).
 - Triple click anywhere -> change the way the frequency value is displayed: with/without leading zeros; with/without thousands separation sign.
 All four possible combinations are toggled in a loop.
 Default set: no leading zeros with a separation apostrophe.
 The thousands delimiter is different from country to country.
 In the United States, this character is a comma (,) in Germany, a period (.), in Sweden, a space.
 So, you may re-define `DELIMITER` sign to one you аrе accustomed to: comma, period, space, astrisk, etc...
 Just search for `DELIMITER` definition.
 - **NEW** `Stepped Sweep Generator` feature: